 • All non-U.S. citizen or resident applicants must provide documentation certifying sufficient proficiency in the English language.
 See section below for International Applicants>Additional Documentation.

 2. A CNES Faculty committee will review applications and determine which applicants are recommended for the program to the Senior Associate Vice Provost and Director of the UCLA International Institute.
 We are unable to provide additional documentation to scholars before a review and approval is complete.

 3. Once the review is complete, the applicant will be notified.
 If approved, acceptance letters will list deadlines for program fees and detail information about starting the Visiting Scholar appointment and obtaining a Bruincard, which serves as a library card.
 For international applicants, the notification letter will inform the applicant if they have received preliminary acceptance into the program.
 Final acceptance requires visa approval and scholars will need to provide additional documentation and fees for visa processing, see further information below regarding international applicants below.

 4. Program fees must be paid by the deadline and before the appointment commences.

-Once non-U.S. citizen or non-U.S. resident applicant scholars have received preliminary acceptance, in order to begin a visiting scholar appointment at UCLA, J-1 visa status must be obtained for the duration of their program.
+Once non-U.S. citizen/resident applicant scholars have received preliminary acceptance, in order to begin a visiting scholar appointment at UCLA, J-1 visa status must be obtained for the duration of their program.
 It takes at least three months to process visiting scholar applications.
 When applying, please take into consideration the time that it will take to make all the necessary arrangements before arriving in LA, including applying for the visa appointment at the appropriate U.S. Embassy once the required Certificate of Eligibility (DS-2019) for J-1 status is processed.
 Incomplete or incorrect applications can significantly delay the process.
 Accompanying dependents (spouse and unmarried children 21 years of age or younger), who are not U.S. citizens or permanent residents, would need to obtain J-2 visa status.
 Please see International Scholar fees above.

 The preliminary CNES acceptance letter will provide a link to submit additional information for the Certificate of Eligibility (DS-2019) for J-1 status, including:

 • A scanned copy of the applicant’s passport clearly showing the first two pages.